-Continue to refine the whole school internal and systemic (NAPLAN) data analysis to ensure teaching is focussed on student gaps in learning; and to have clear processes for analyzing progress at a whole school level, year level, class level and individual student level.
+- Continue to refine the whole school internal and systemic (NAPLAN) data analysis to ensure teaching is focussed on student gaps in learning; and to have clear processes for analysing progress at a whole school level, year level, class level and individual student level.
 Implement research based programs to target the early years.
-Prioritise targeted resources in the lower school.
-Embed numeracy North Coast "Show Me" testing each term across the school.
-Utilise staff meetings and planning time for effective analysis of data to align data, curriculum, pedagogy, assessment.
+Prioritise targeted resources in the lower school. - Continue to implement Words Their Way Spelling program, with a focus across P-3 classrooms.
+Upper 2 Bands Extension Programs - Continue to implement the Acceler8 program with strategies to identify and accelerate students within the Upper Two Bands as well as those students who can potentially reach the Upper Two Bands.
+Moderation - All classroom teachers to continue to engage in whole school moderation and year level planning processes.
+Art and Science of Teaching - Continue to develop teachers' expertise and capacity with the 'Tewantin SS Pedagogical Framework'.